-This international seminar will build on our successful convening last summer where experts from practice, research, and policy realms gathered from around the world to consider the pressing questions of amplifying youth voice, youth agency, and the development of the youth-adult partnership paradigm.
-We will deepen our understanding of our work and collectively advance this nascent eld, by optimizing the passion and diversity of this learning community.
-Dialogue will focus on:
+This international seminar, Amplifying Student Voice and Partnership, will convene experts from practice, research and policy realms from around the world to consider the pressing questions of amplifying youth voice and the development of the youth-adult partnership paradigm.

 The seminar is designed to create multiple opportunities for deep conversation and collaboration, as well as presentations and keynotes by experts in related fields.
-Participants will have an opportunity to share their work, explore common dilemmas, and help shape the content at several points by defining and/or facilitating small group sessions.
-This year will include the option of forming action planning task forces to encourage on-going advocacy and collaboration on identified issues of importance.
+Participants will have an opportunity to share their work, explore common dilemmas, and help shape the content at several points by designing and/or facilitating small group sessions.

 Dates and Times:

 - June 26, 1-5 p.m., followed by a reception

 - June 27, 9 a.m. – 4:30 p.m.